Frequently Asked Questions

 Sanctioned activities are those activities that are approved by Paddle Australia or its affiliated State Associations or Clubs.
 Sanctioned activities include events/regattas that are organised by these groups, as well as canoe education and organised touring activities.

 How can we prove that we have Public Liability Insurance?

 If you are asked to provide proof of insurance by anyone (e.g. local council or a property owner) you will require a Certificate of Currency.
-Certificates of Currency are available from Paddle Australia by sending an email to Mary Macaluso at [email protected] Please include details of the organisation requiring a certificate, and details of all organisations that need to be noted on the certificate (Interested Parties).
+Certificates of Currency are available from Paddle Australia by sending an email to [email protected] Please include details of the organisation requiring a certificate, and details of all organisations that need to be noted on the certificate (Interested Parties).

 Is the Association/Club covered for any fundraising events that we may have throughout the season?

 Yes, Association and club fundraising activities are automatically covered under the National Insurance Scheme.
 These activities may include but are not restricted to trivia nights, presentation nights, membership drive sausage sizzle at the local shops etc. However, some activities such as the use of jumping castles could be excluded under the policy.
 Please refer to V-Insurance Group for confirmation that the activity is covered.